AnthonyByansi/Git-for-Data-Science/Git-for-Data-Science/docs/git-advanced-techniques.md

 While rebase can be a powerful tool for managing Git history, it should be used with caution, as it can cause conflicts and overwrite existing changes.

 ## Interactive Rebase
 The interactive rebase is a variation of the rebase command that allows you to selectively apply, modify, or delete commits from a branch's history.
+This can be useful for cleaning up your Git history, squashing multiple commits into a single commit, or reordering commits.